It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

 And talked about the big lie the other day and how it works.

-It must be true because it's just so unbelievable.
+It must be true, because it's just so unbelievable and that's where we are.

-I need to, I need to get where I really need to be.
+I need to get where I really need to be, health care communications czar at the White House.

-And uh he's up there on Capitol Hill screaming about how transparent the Obama administration is.
+Ray Lahood's a Republican, by the way, and here's a portion of what Ray Lahood says, it's all, all about transparency and uh, he's up there on Capitol Hill screaming about how transparent the Obama administration is.

 I served in Congress for 14 and I was a staffer for 17.

-I served on the Transportation and Infrastructure Committee.
+I served on the Transportation AND Infrastructure Committee.

 I don't know of a more transparent administration than this one.

-And if there's information you want, Senator, we'll be we'll be helpful in in getting it to you.
+And if there's information you want senator, we'll be, we'll be helpful in in getting it to you.

-I will tell you this, Senator, when it comes to the show me state, high speed rail very did very well.
+I will tell you this, senator, when it comes to the Show Me State high-speed rail, very did very well.

-Tiger grants did very well.
+Tiger Grants did very well.

-I was in a room with over 200 people in Kansas City announcing a tiger grant.
+I was in a room with over 200 people in Kansas City announcing a Tiger Grant I I heard not one word of complaint.

-And he says he's never seen a more transparent administration than this one.
+This guy's a Republican and he says he's never seen a more transparent administration than this one.

 So Kit Bond lets him have it.

-Hey men, we don't know who's getting the money or why.
+Amen, we don't know who's getting the money or why.

-We don't know if they're applying for it, or if we're just walking down the street and Santa Claus drops in on them and uh gives them some money.
+We don't know if they're applying for it or if we're just walking down the street and Santa Claus drops in on them and Uh, gives them some money.

 You call this transfer.